Your support makes a difference.

-She asked about my life, my circumstances, my heart.
+She inquired about my life, my circumstances, my heart.
 When I answered, she listened.
-She actually listened, which is to say, she didn't check her iPhone throughout our time together or turn the conversation back to herself.
+She actually listened, which is to say, she didn't check her iPhone throughout our time together, or turn the conversation back to herself.
 She asked a lot of questions.
-And based on how I replied, she asked more questions.
+And based on my answers, she asked more questions.

 Who knew something so simple as listening could bring balm to a wounded heart.
 Balm; in the truest sense of the word.
 She didn't try to talk me out of hurting--I hurt, for real reasons.
 She didn't remind me about the goodness of God.
 She didn't have to.
 Her unique ability and willingness to listen--revealed the goodness of God.
 I can't remember ever feeling so validated; relieved, really, to feel so "heard."

 When she left.
 I thanked God for her.
 I asked for opportunities to learn from her.
 Later that day, an excerpt from Mitch Albom's book, Have a Little Faith, came to mind.
 It was extracted from one of the Reb's sermons in 1958.
 And it's priceless.

 "A little girl came home from school with a drawing she'd made in class.
 She danced into the kitchen, where her mother was preparing dinner.